When I first started the Knocked Up Abroad series, I figured it would take me about 4-6 months to self-publish the first book.

 Wouldn’t it be even easier if you could bypass a lot of silly mistakes?
 If someone handed you a step-by-step guide to the self-publishing process and answered your questions if you ran into issues?

 How much stress could you avoid if you had a smooth self-publishing experience?
-If that sounds like a good plan to you, then check out the Beginner’s Guide to Self-Publishing here.
+If that sounds like a good plan to you, then check out the Beginner’s Guide to Self-Publishing course here.